nlpsandbox/date-annotator-example/README.md

 ### Creating a new GitHub repository

-Depending on the programming language-framework
+This step will depend on your preferred programming language-framework.

 - If you develop in Python-Flask, create a new repository from this [GitHub template].